Scholarships & Funding Resources

 • Both Undergraduate and Graduate applications will be considered.

-• Students must be enrolled for the duration of their project, to include the upcoming Fall 2023 semester.
+• Students must be enrolled for the duration of their project, including the upcoming Fall 2024 semester.

 • Applicants will be selected based on: